-Capitalising on its solid fundamentals and recognized expertise, ARGAN intends to continue with the execution of its long-term strategy in order to increase shareholder value.
+Capitalising on its solid fundamentals and recognized expertise, ARGAN intends to continue with the execution of its long-term strategy in order to increase shareholder value, while adapting to a new economic environment marked by a sharp rise in interest rates, rising capitalisation rates and rising inflation.

-In doing so, ARGAN intends to remain a pure player in logistics property, maintaining its strategy of developing PREMIUM hubs worth around €150 million per year and leased to solid leading names, upholding its integrated, responsive operation and accelerating its NAV growth while continuing to increase the dividend at the same pace as earnings.
+Accordingly, ARGAN intends to remain a pure player in logistics property, maintaining its strategy of developing PREMIUM hubs worth around €100 million per year and leased to solid leading names, upholding its integrated, responsive operation and growing its NAV while continuing to pay dividends with the aim of achieving a minimum of €3.